Colorado’s I-25 is partially closed after a coal train derailed off a bridge and killed a semi-truck driver, authorities say | KRDO

 The train operator, BNSF Railway, said its personnel are assisting in the cleanup.

-Images of the scene posted online by the state patrol show at least ten train cars had slid off the tracks and over the side of a bridge and nearby embankment, blanketing the ground with coal.
-The bridge, which extends over both lanes of the interstate, appears to be partially collapsed with a semi truck crushed underneath it.
+The National Transportation Safety Board said it has begun its investigation at the scene, where 30 train cars derailed and caused a partial bridge collapse.
+Images of the scene posted online by the state patrol show several cars toppled over the side of the bridge and nearby embankment, blanketing the ground with coal.

+There were no reported injuries among BNSF crew members, the rail company said.

 The interstate closure extends approximately 12 miles beginning at Exit 100B in Pueblo and extending northward to Exit 110, according to the Colorado Department of Transportation.
-Both northbound and southbound lanes are closed.
+Both northbound and southbound lanes remained closed as of Monday evening.

 “This will be an extended closure.
 Drivers heading between Pueblo and Colorado Springs must detour,” the transportation department said in a closure notice.